TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 npm install express express-session mongoose passport passport-local ejs
 ~~~

-Next let's create our `app.js`:
+Next, let's create our `app.js`:

 **IMPORTANT NOTE**: For the moment we are saving our users with just a plain text password.
 This is a _really_ bad idea for any real-world project.
-At the end of this lesson you will learn how to properly secure these passwords using bcrypt.
+At the end of this lesson, you will learn how to properly secure these passwords using bcrypt.
 Don't skip that part.

 ~~~javascript
 /////// app.js